cloudmesh-project/reu-2014/README.rst

 The following participants work on the REU this Summer

-:Management Framework:
+:Management:
-   Ifeanyi `Cloud User and Project Management with Cloudmesh <projects/account.rst>`_
+   Ifeanyi `Cloud User and Project Management with Cloudmesh <projects/accounts.rst>`_

-:Reservation Framework:
+:Reservation:
    Natiele `Cloud Reservation Interface for Cloudmesh <projects/reservation.rst>`_

-:django Framework:
+:django:
    ??? `Django Framework for  Cloudmesh <projects/django.rst>`_

 :iPython: